• Skip to primary navigation

 Tax deductible self education expenses

-Of course, when it comes expenses for this personal development, we are talking about the ATO and tax here so, unfortunately, you can’t just claim whatever you want.
+Of course, when it comes to expenses for personal development, we are talking about the ATO and tax here so, unfortunately, you can’t just claim whatever you want.

 self-education expenses are a bonus